-In 2020 we're having to deal with the COVID-19 pandemic which has shut down nearly all of the car shows in the South Bay from mid-March thru July... so far.
-This year, we'll be heading down to the Automobile Driving Museum, in El Segundo, which is about 3/4 mile south-east of where the 1965 thru 1967 Shelby Mustangs were built at LAX (6501 Imperial Hwy)... we'll see you at the ADM on Saturday, September 12, 2020.
+In 2020 we're having to deal with the COVID-19 pandemic which has shut down nearly all of the car shows in the South Bay from mid-March thru October... so far.
+This year, we were scheduled to hold our car show at the Automobile Driving Museum, in El Segundo, which is about 3/4 mile south-east of where the 1965 thru 1967 Shelby Mustangs were built at LAX (6501 Imperial Hwy)...
+Well, better luck next year, huh?!
+We'll see you at the ADM for the TSMCS in September 2021.

 On a Shelby cruise, thru the Valley of Fire, Nevada with Tony Sousa (Center), Bob Shaw (L) and Tom Henry (R).